The star-shaped space of solutions of the spherical negative perceptron

 These numerical results are consistent with our theoretical picture of a star-shaped space of solutions in the over-parameterized regime, and reveal a progressive disconnection transition that affects different types of solutions according to their degree of robustness.

-{\em Discussion and conclusions.} In the present work, we characterized the connectivity properties of a prototypical model of non-convex neural networks and investigated the algorithmic bias of different solvers towards regions with specific geometric properties.
-We conjecture that simple mode connectivity may be a shared property of non-convex optimization problems in the over-parameterized regime , and that this geometric feature might favor algorithmic efficiency and trainability.
-A promising future research direction would be to investigate analytically whether star-shaped geometry, or a generalization thereof, holds in more complex \cite{multilayerjamming} and more realistic models of neural networks \cite{spigler2019, jacot2022}.
+{\em Discussion and conclusions.} In the present work, we characterized the connectivity properties of a prototypical model of non-convex neural networks.
+The theoretical analysis unveiled the presence, in the overparameterized regime, of a connected manifold of solutions organized in a star-shaped structure.
+Similar types of structures have been shown to appear in completely unrelated high-dimensional problems~\cite{ZhangStrogatz2021,Martiniani2023}.
+We conjecture that simple mode connectivity may be a universal property of non-convex optimization problems in the over-parameterized regime.
+A promising future research direction would be to investigate analytically whether the star-shaped geometry, or a generalization thereof, holds in more complex \cite{multilayerjamming} and more realistic models of neural networks \cite{spigler2019, jacot2022}.

+With a precise picture in hand, we were also able to characterize where different solvers end up in the solution space.
+Understanding how algorithmic bias can be exploited to enhance learning performance is a central question in the field of deep learning.
+At the same time, probing the landscape with different dynamics could help characterize the solution space in more complex settings, following up on~\cite{entezari2022, pittorino22}.